solo-io/autopilot/README.md

     - check operatorName is kube compliant
     - apiVerson, kind, phases are correct
     - customParameters
+    - final phase with i/o

+- code generated headers in the right places

 - e2e metrics test with istio

 - automated e2e with test repo

 - configmap with config settings